Introduction

 # encrypts the given file using an Agent's X.509 certificate and creates an encrypted output file

-# output includes the symmetric key, initialization vector and path to encrypted file separated by spaces
+# output includes the encrypted symmetric key, initialization vector and path to encrypted file separated by spaces

 Decryption